alexgibson/monosyn/README.md

 Browser support
 ---------------

-Monosyn uses un-prefixed [Web Audio API](http://www.w3.org/TR/webaudio/) syntax, so currently works best in either Firefox or Chrome Canary.
+Monosyn uses [Web Audio API](http://www.w3.org/TR/webaudio/), so currently works best in the latest versions of Firefox, Chrome or Safari.
 The remote modulation controller should work on any mobile device that supports [touch events](http://www.w3.org/TR/touch-events/).